mikeizbicki/ucr-cs100/textbook/tools/cppcheck/README.md

 <a name="overflowing"></a>
 ##Overflow
 This example is to show the result of overflow.
 A majority of the students have probably made the mistake of subtracting a number from 0 in an unsigned integer variable.
 The following code shows what happens when you overlook the potential of overflowing.
 ```
-#include<iostream>
-using namespace std;
 int main()
 {
 	int i = 2147483647;